timzhen38/EDM_NEW/README.md

 to set up the server

 # Website:
-Navigate to [here](https://github.com/bto2442/Exoplanet-Website) for the website
+Navigate [here](https://github.com/bto2442/Exoplanet-Website) for the website

 # Notes
 - Not recommended to run more than one model at the same time because you may run into memory issues